Download a free trial to find out which Altium software best suits your needs

 TOPICS IN THIS SOLUTION

 A PCB design software package with the best CAD tools that are adaptable to 3D printing.

 3D printing is a convenient way to create just about anything the mind can imagine.
 You can create practically anything with a 3D modeling program and print it out within the comfort of your home, even with a desktop 3D printer.
-However, 3D printing electronics has remained somewhat out of reach, with only a number of companies and individuals manufacturing the required equipment.
-Even if you have the required equipment, you are only halfway to your goal of 3D printing your own PCBs.
+However, 3D printing electronics and circuit boards has remained somewhat out of reach, with only a number of companies and individuals manufacturing the required equipment.
+Even if you have the required equipment and conductive filament for making a PCB with a 3D printer, you are only halfway to your goal of 3D printing your own PCBs.

 Instead of using a subtractive fabrication method, you can create an inversion image of the conductive traces on your printed circuit board.
 You can then etch your conductive traces from a copperized glass fiber plate.
 Combining a diode laser with the CNC capabilities of a 3D printer allows you to selectively etch off unused copper.
 You can then solder SMT/SMD components to your board with a low temperature solder.

 Using a 3D printer to fabricate your PCB is a great way to start building a functional prototype of a new device.
 Whether you are removing copper foil from your PCB by etching or removing a fine layer off a photosensitive board with laser and selectively exposing copper, you’ll need design software with accurate CAD tools to define your layout.
 Your PCB design software should also generate 2D or 3D CNC data for your printer directly from your layout.
 The best PCB software allows you to use either additive or subtractive techniques for fabrication.